-A more-or-less traditional Thai dish that has been on the Vong menu since its opening, this soup combines bright flavors and a lovely combination of colors.
+A more-or-less traditional dish that has been on the Vong menu since its opening, this Thai chicken soup with coconut milk and lemongrass combines bright flavors and a lovely combination of colors.
 The soup is pale yellow with brown shiitake, white chicken, and bright green cilantro peeking through the broth.
-The base can be prepared in advance and, in fact, tastes better when it’s done a day ahead.
-To turn this starter into a main course, increase the amount of chicken to a pound or more, and serve with white rice, which can be eaten on the side or spooned into the soup.–Jean-Georges Vongerichten and Mark Bittman
+The broth can be prepared in advance and, in fact, tastes better when it’s done a day ahead.
+To turn this starter into a main course, increase the amount of chicken to a pound or more and serve with white rice, which can be eaten on the side or spooned into the soup.–Jean-Georges Vongerichten and Mark Bittman

-When Jean-Georges Vongerichten wrote this Thai-minded recipe, he specified Rich Chicken Stock as an ingredient.
-This isn’t a particular type of stock, per se, it’s simply how Jean-Georges refers to his basic chicken stock that’s rife with leeks and thyme and…well, heck, we’ll just give you the recipe.
-He studs 1 medium onion with 6 cloves and then tosses it in a stockpot along with 3 garlic cloves, 2 pounds chicken wings, 1 carrot, 1 bay leaf, 1 celery stalk, 3 or 4 sprigs fresh thyme, 1 very well rinsed leek, and 10 cups cold water.
+When Jean-Georges Vongerichten wrote this Thai-minded recipe, he specified Rich Chicken Stock as an ingredient, which you’ll see in the recipe below.
+It’s not a particular type of stock made in Thailand, per se.
+It’s simply how Jean-Georges refers to his basic chicken stock recipe that’s made rich with leeks and thyme and…well, heck, we’ll just give you the recipe.
+Stud 1 medium onion with 6 whole cloves and then toss it in a stockpot along with 3 garlic cloves, 2 pounds chicken wings, 1 carrot, 1 bay leaf, 1 celery stalk, 3 or 4 sprigs fresh thyme, 1 very well rinsed leek, and 10 cups cold water.
 Bring it to a boil and then immediately reduce the heat to a gentle simmer, skimming any froth or scum that appears on the surface.
 Cook for a total of 1 1/2 hours.
 Let cool slightly and then strain.
 Sorta surprising it isn’t more Asian in nature, although as you’ll taste from the resulting soup, it doesn’t need to be.

 - Quick Glance